techleadcoaching/coaching/getting-started.md

 ## This May Not Be For You.

-Before reading further, ask yourself if you really want to get started with the Tech Lead Coaching Network.
+Before reading further, ask yourself if you really want to get started with the **Tech Lead Coaching Network**.
 The Network is intended only for those who are *truly* interested in growing their technical leadership skills.

-By contrast, if you’re considering joining the program solely because your boss added it as a checklist on your annual review, then this program is not for you.
+By contrast, if you’re considering joining the program only because your boss added it as a checklist on your annual review, then this program may not for you.
 Similarly, if you are currently struggling as tech lead, but you’re fundamentally only interested in doing the least possible to get by in your career, then this program is also not for you.

+We say this because being in a leadership role -- truly stepping into it and seeking to make an impact on your life and others through your tech lead role -- takes a lot of commitment.

 ## It May Be For You.